-6 Best Team Building Activities to try for Remote Teams
+6 Best Remote Team Building Activities You Should Try

 The absence of direct face-to-face communication in remote teams can be a big challenge.
 According to research, remote employees have weaker relationships with their coworkers, as compared to their office counterparts which isn’t surprising at all when you realize over 65 percent of them never have a group bonding session.